Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Identification – a chicken’s great color vision also allows them to see coloration in feathers much deeper than their surface colors.
 This vision helps them identify the subtle differences between individuals and recognize their chicks and members of their flock vs. stranger chickens.

 • Foraging – chicken’s deep and varied color vision helps to accurately and efficiently find safe foods to eat.
-They can spot a tiny seed in a sea of grass!
+They can spot a tiny stone in a sea of grass!

 chicken feet divider